XggXWolf/agent-brain/PROMPT.md

 PHASE 6 — WIKILINK HIERARCHY
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-Strictly follow this hierarchy to prevent supernode formation:
+Strictly follow this hierarchy:

 INDEX
   └→ decisions/[intermediate-node]
        └→ components/[group]/[component]

-Forbidden connections:
+Forbidden:
 ✗ Components must not link directly to INDEX
-✗ Components must not link directly to a top-level decision
+✗ Components must not link to a top-level decision
-✗ No single file should receive more than 10 incoming links
+✗ No single file should receive more than 10 links

-Orphan prevention rule:
+Orphan prevention:
-✗ No file may exist without at least
+✗ No file may exist without at least 1 incoming link
-  1 incoming [[wikilink]] from another brain file
-✓ Every new file created → immediately update its parent node to include a link to it
+✓ Every new file → immediately update its parent to include a [[wikilink]] to it
 ✓ New gotcha or pattern → add link in the most relevant component or intermediate node file

+Cross-links allowed (use sparingly):
+✓ gotchas/ ↔ patterns/ (if directly related)
+✓ data-models/ ↔ components/ (for model consumers)
+✓ integrations/ ↔ components/ (for API callers)

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 PHASE 7 — AGENTS.md